weka/weka-metrics-exporter/README.md

 2. Make sure you have Python 3.5+ and `pip` installed on you machine.
 3. Install package dependencies: `pip install -r requirements.txt`.

+## New in v2.0
+The host specified with the -H parameter may now be a comma-separated list of hosts.  ie: weka1,weka2,weka3
+This will prevent the exporter from failing to start up if the host is down, similar to the way stateless client mounts work.
+Fixed an error where old stats that had 0 values were still being reported with their last known value by prometheus Performance improvements

 ## Metrics Exported

 1. Edit the weka-metrics-exporter.yml file.
 All the metrics that can be collected are defined there.
 Note that the default contents are sufficient to populate the example dashboards. **Add ONLY what you need**.
 It does generate load on the cluster to collects these stats.